Piste Oberjoch, Grindelwald-First

 Piste Sunshine, Hasliberg

-The name says it all: the red Sunshine run is located on a sunny slope on the Hasliberg.
-It sweeps down from the Alpen Tower panoramic restaurant up at 2250 metres on the Planplatten all the way to Bidmi, with panoramic views along the way.
-In the middle is the Gummen alpine hut, always worth a visit.
+The name says it all: the red Sunshine Run is a 4 km intermediate slope on a sunny hillside at Hasliberg.
+It descends from the Alpen Tower panoramic restaurant at 2250 metres on the Planplatten down to Bidmi, offering sweeping views along the way.
+Halfway down, the Gummen alpine hut invites skiers to stop and enjoy the scenery.

 Piste Palace-Run, Mürren